 Something very simple!
 Here, I just combined olive oil, garlic, salt and ground black pepper.
 Doesn't get any easier than that!
 Just rub the lamb loin chops with this sauce, on both sides.
 And, get ready to cook them!

 How do you cook lamb chops on the stove in a skillet?

 - First of all, allow lamb chops to reach room temperature before cooking.
-That means to take them out of the refrigerator and let them sit on the counter for about 30 minutes.
+That means taking them out of the refrigerator and letting them sit on the counter for about 30 minutes.